Lonely Island in Maine Seeking New Residents to Live on Rock With Population 50—How to Apply

 A rocky shoreline on Isle au Haut (Cheri Alguire/Shutterstock); (Inset) The lighthouse (Public Domain).

-A tiny population of about 50 inhabitants always lives here on Isle au Haut, but the number doubles seasonally as landbound residents return.
+A tiny population of about 50 inhabitants always lives here on the Isle au Haut, but the number doubles seasonally as landbound residents return.
 There were just 5 people living here when the first deeds were documented in 1773, and that has grown to form into an extended family several hundred strong at its height.

 A yacht sails near Duck Harbor, Maine. (<a href="https://commons.wikimedia.org/wiki/File:Sailing_yacht_anchored_in_Duck_Harbor_Maine_July_2012.jpg">HopsonRoad</a>/CC BY 4.0)

 A yacht sails near Duck Harbor, Maine.
-(HopsonRoad/CC BY 4.0)
+HopsonRoad/CC BY 4.0

 But locals have fought a battle over encroaching control from the government on the land after the island was incorporated in 1874, and two-thirds of it was turned into a national park, washing away old shoreside shacks and the secluded privacy and way of life once enjoyed by locals.
 Tourists flocked in and could be seen picnicking in people’s yards, though laws were later passed to keep commerce and local communities in harmony, more or less.

-As big fisheries and ocean liners came to dominate the fishing trade, populations in Isle au Haut such as at Head Harbor and Duck Harbor have dwindled, with more fishermen heading to the mainland to work.
+As big fisheries and ocean liners came to dominate the fishing trade, populations on the Isle au Haut such as at Head Harbor and Duck Harbor have dwindled, with more fishermen heading to the mainland to work.
 Until today, there are schools with attendees hovering around zero in number and locals who were born here and still living here numbering as few as a dozen.
 The median age is around 50.

 It appears that you are being welcomed to join that extended family.
 In their advert, the Isle au Haut writes: “To sustain a vibrant year-round community, we readily welcome new year-round residents.
 We particularly sound the call for families with children to attend our school; to people who can work remotely; to commercial fishermen—who would add to our fleet; to people who care about building community.”